open-contracting/bi.open-contracting.org/powerbi/README.md

 # Power BI

-Follow these instructions to deploy [Kingfisher Collect](https://kingfisher-collect.readthedocs.io/en/latest/) and [Cardinal](https://cardinal.readthedocs.io/en/latest/) using Docker.
+Follow these instructions to deploy [Kingfisher Collect](https://kingfisher-collect.readthedocs.io/en/latest/) using Docker.

 The [`Makefile`](Makefile) makes this easy to setup.
 You can configure it by changing the settings in the [`env.public`](env.public) file.

 You must choose an operating system user with read, write and execute permissions to the "working directory" for the project (`chmod 700`, at least).
 For simplicity, you can:

 - Name the operating system user the same as the database user (`DATABASE_USER` setting)
-- Create a home directory for the operating system user, to use as the working directory (`CARDINAL_WORKDIR` setting)
+- Create a home directory for the operating system user, to use as the working directory (`OCDS_POWERBI_WORKDIR` setting)
 - Make the working directory readable and executable by others (`chmod 755`)
 - Change the current directory to the working directory when running the commands below